educacao2020/aplicativos_moveis/index.md

 Estamos trabalhando também [numa Plataforma](https://sites.google.com/view/portaldigitalescola/in%C3%ADcio) para atender às demandas da educação a distância no período de quarentena do Coronavírus e depois.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
 <div class="container-fluid">
 	<div class="row">
 		<div class="col-md-12">